example42/example42.github.io/_drafts/2017-05-22-automated-puppet-infrastructure-setup.md

 This is where the profile parameters come into place:

 The FOSS Puppet master profile allows you to set r10k configurations.
-At the moment we only support a single r10k repository.
+At the moment we only support a single r10k refossitory.
 Just add proper namespace keys to hiera:

     # hieradata/nodes/<master fqdn>.yaml
-    profile::puppet::foss_master::r10k_remote_repo: 'git@gitlab.pos.psick.io:/repos/psick.git'
+    profile::puppet::foss_master::r10k_remote_repo: 'git@gitlab.foss.psick.io:/repos/psick.git'

 You can either specify this setting prior running step 5 or add the setting later and run puppet agent.